dady-mlops/pykraken/README.md

 # PyKraken

 Python implementation of normal mode solver for underwater acoustic propagation.
-This implementation is developed by Hunter Akins from Scripps Institution of Oceanography, UC San Diego.
+This implementation is developed by _Hunter Akins_ from _Scripps Institution of Oceanography, UC San Diego_.
 I use this code for KRAKEN understanding.

 More or less a translation of Michael Porter's KRAKEN.
 Some small differences: